-Leading this remarkable charge was the late Donald L. Morton, M.D., a larger than life presence that was born in a rural, coal-mining town in West Virginia.
+Leading this remarkable charge was the late Donald L. Morton, M.D., a larger than life presence who was born in a rural, coal-mining town in West Virginia.
 His persistent, scientific questioning of the role of the immune system in fighting cancer led to many advances throughout his decorated career.

 Donald Morton, M.D., advancements include:

 - Development of the sentinel lymph node biopsy technique for melanoma and breast

 - First successful use of immunotherapy in human malignancy